simon-ameye/ideas-simple_gear_tooth_counter/README.md

 # simple-gear-tooth-counter

-This is a simple tool for gear tooth (not only) counting Please share your questions to Simon Ameye - AVL AST FRANCE
+This is a simple tool for gear tooth (not only) counting.

+Please ask your questions to Simon Ameye - AVL AST FRANCE

 ![simple-gear-tooth-counter Demo](demo/1.png)